Brute Suits LLC

 What does being hydrated mean?

-• You sweat heavily
+• Sweat heavily

-• You are in a hot or humid geographical area
+• A hot or humid geographical area

-• You have a relatively bigger body
+• Have a relatively bigger body

-• You are engaging in vigorous training regimes
+• Engaging in vigorous training regimes

 • What function does sweating serve?

 • Increase in body temperature and rise in heart rate.
-Since you do not have enough water in the system, your body struggles to regulate temperature properly.

 • Feeling more fatigued than usual.